William Gropper: Gropper as radical artist

 During the early 1920s, Gropper was a freelance contributor of work to such mainstream magazines as The Bookman (for which he drew caricatures of authors), the liberal magazine The Dial, and Frank Harris' New Pearson's Magazine.

 In the fall of 1924 Bill Gropper married his second wife, bacteriologist Sophie Frankle.
 Together, the two of them built a nine-room stone house in Croton-on-Hudson, New York, where they raised their family.
 Shortly after their marriage, the couple spent a year in the Soviet Union, where Gropper was employed briefly on the staff of the newspaper of the All-Union Communist Party, Pravda.

 Despite his contributions to a vast array of communist publications, Gropper was never formally a member of the Communist Party USA.

 In 1927, Gropper went on a tour of Soviet Russia along with the novelists Sinclair Lewis and Theodore Dreiser in celebration of the tenth anniversary of the Russian Revolution.

+Jacob Burck draws in Times Square, New York to raise money for the Loyalists in the Spanish Civil War, 1938.
+Behind the canvas, left to right: William Gropper, Fred Ellis, Rockwell Kent.

 During the second half of the 1930s, Gropper dedicated his art to the efforts to raise popular opposition to fascism in Europe.

 In 1937, he received a Guggenheim Fellowship for fine arts.